 Learn how to make an incredible Instant Pot green bean casserole with homemade creamy mushroom sauce and crispy fried onions.
-Perfect for the holidays!
+Perfect side dish for the holidays or Sunday roast!

-It’s easy to go with the lazy option of using pre-made canned mushroom soup for the sauce, but we wanted to this delicious side dish from scratch with whole ingredients.
+When it comes to green bean casseroles, it's easy to go with the lazy option of using pre-made canned mushroom soup for the sauce.
+But we wanted to make this delicious side dish from scratch with whole ingredients.
 It tastes so much better, in our opinion, and is super easy.
 We even made our own crispy fried onions with gluten-free flour (not in the Instant Pot!) and the whole dish came together in under 30 minutes from start to finish.

 Using the Sauté function of the Instant Pot, we cooked the base for our sauce - soft, buttery onions and mushrooms - before adding in the rest of the ingredients and setting the pressure to Manual for all of 1 minute.
 Seriously, the beans need very little pressure cooking, so this is a quick and easy dish to make for the table.